deficollective/defiscan/src/content/protocols/aave-v3-etherfi.md

 ## Conclusion

-The Aave-v3 Ethereum mainnet protocol, and specifically the _Etherfi_ instance achieves High centralization risk scores for its Upgradeability, Autonomy and Exit Window dimensions.
+The Aave-v3 Ethereum mainnet protocol, and specifically the _EtherFi_ instance achieves High centralization risk scores for its Upgradeability, Autonomy and Exit Window dimensions.
 It thus ranks **Stage 0**.

 The protocol could reach **Stage 1** by; 1) adopting the security council requirements for the [Emergency Admin](#security-council) multisig account and 2) implementing fallback mechanism around the Chainlink oracle (or Chainlink adopting a _Security Council_ setup for its own multisig account).